 FEAST much prefers to receive applications by email although we do accept postal applications.

-The FEAST Project Manager can discuss your application with you and provide guidance as to how you might develop it so that it provides a better fit with FEAST criteria.
+The FEAST Director can discuss your application with you and provide guidance as to how you might develop it so that it provides a better fit with FEAST criteria.
 This developmental support is available to all applicants and of course does not mean that the application will be successful.
 Your application is judged solely against FEAST criteria, the balance of the FEAST programme as a whole and funds available.

 Please remember, FEAST has limited resources to invest.
 We are commissioning a balanced programme.
 There will be good projects which we are unable to fund.